 The perfect side dish for a summer picnic, barbecue, or cookout, or a light dinner on a hot night, this easy gluten-free pasta salad recipe is always a winner.
 I love the blend of tender gluten-free pasta, colorful vegetables, layers of flavor, and a bright homemade Italian dressing to tie it all together.

-Here’s what you need to make our easy gluten-free pasta salad…
+Here are the simple ingredients you need to make our easy gluten-free pasta salad…

 Here’s What You need To Make This Easy Pasta Salad:

 - Gluten-Free Pasta.
 First, you’ll obviously need some gluten-free pasta.
 Our go-to gluten-free pasta for pasta salad is Jovial brand brown rice pasta.
-I like small shapes, like rotini, the little spirals, since they help hold onto the dressing.
+I like small shapes, like gluten-free rotini, the little spirals, since they help hold onto the dressing.

 - Chickpeas.
 Drained, chickpeas (garbanzo beans) add an extra layer of protein.
 If you’re not a fan of beans, you can leave them out, but I love what they add to the salad.